richardanaya/js_ffi/README.md

 - [x] works with web assembly languages other than Rust
 - [x] fancy `js!` macro for clean inline javascript

-Think of this project like a Rust version of Javascript's `<function>.call(<object>,a0,a1,...)` but limited by web assembly's function call restrictions.
+Think of this project like a Rust version of Javascript's `<function>.call(<object>,a0,a1,...)` but limited by Web Assembly's function call restrictions.

 ## Hello World!
 ```toml